Elite Rodeo Athletes: 2016 season

 The inaugural ERA season was loosely modeled on the PBR.
 Each of the eight stops on the tour would have two nights of rodeo.
 A $200,000 jackpot would be split among those who placed at each stop.
 The tour dates were scheduled for times when there were no large PRCA-sanctioned rodeos being held.
 At the end of the season there would be a five-day championship, with a purse of $3 million.
 Each rodeo would be televised by Fox Sports 2.
 Champions would be named based on the number of points they had garnered throughout the ERA season.
 The higher the level of competition at a rodeo, the more points a winner would earn.

 The ERA tour was committed to increasing the visibility of rodeo.
 Contestants held a one-hour meet-and-greet in the arena before each rodeo, allowing fans the opportunity for pictures.

 The first ERA rodeo was held in Redmond, Oregon, on March 25 and 26.
 Other stops included Nampa, Idaho, West Valley City, Utah, Albuquerque, New Mexico, and Sheridan, Wyoming.

 The Days of '47 Rodeo in Utah relinquished their PRCA sanctioning to become part of the ERA circuit.
 They structured the rodeo to all three days of qualification rounds.
 Selected cowboys would be invited to compete to join the ERA circuit.
 A fourth day of the rodeo showcased the ERA members and shareholders.
 The finale pit the top qualifiers against the winners of the ERA round.
 Guthrie Murray came through the qualifying rounds to win bull riding with an 87-point ride.
 Tyler Pearson had a 3.66 time to win steer wrestling.
-Team roping was won by Clay Tran and Jade Corkill, with a 3.72 time.
+Team roping was won by Clay Tryan and Jade Corkill, with a 3.72 time.
 In saddle bronc riding, Zeke Thurston took first with 87.5 points.
 Tuf Cooper won tie-down roping with a 6.84.
 Steven Peebles was named bareback riding champion with an 87.0-point score, and Chayni Chamberlain won barrel racing with 13.50 seconds.

 After ERA President, Tony Garritano left the organization, Mote became interim president.